Migration : CAMPAIGNS

 Advancing a progressive Migration governance — African workers/trade Union DEMANDS

 We again affirm that migration is a natural, postive and never ending humain phenomenon.
 Migration is not a crisis, it is the management and governance of it that have serious, but surmountable challenges.
 The benefits of migration for development and humanity are real and endless.
-Everyone (...)
+Everyone can (…)

 Free circulation & Migration ITUC-AFRICA / ATUMNET Keywords : Activities; Human and trade union rights; Morocco; Communique; Migration;